Ghosn flees to Lebanon, says won't be 'held hostage' by Japan's justice system

 Born in Brazil of Lebanese ancestry, Ghosn grew up in Beirut and has retained close ties to Lebanon.

 A spokeswoman for the Lebanese embassy in Tokyo said “we did not receive any information” on the matter.
 Calls to the Brazilian embassy went unanswered.
-A French embassy spokesman in Tokyo declined to comment.
+A French minister said she was “very surprised” by news of Ghosn’s emergence in Lebanon.

 Ghosn was first arrested in Tokyo in November 2018, shortly after his private jet touched down at the airport.
 He faces four charges - which he denies - including hiding income and enriching himself through payments to dealerships in the Middle East.